Gulatii-ops/distributed-test-system-ororatech/README.md

 - **Live metrics** including success rate and individual and total execution times
 - **Structured JSON Logs**
     - All execution data is automatically saved to timestamped JSON files in `/logs/`

+> [!NOTE]
+> To demonstrate retries, uncomment lines 28-29 and 41-42 in celery_app.py

 ## Files